phuongdnm/Tiki-Clone/README.md

 - Commit your code in your dev_name branch (or **dev** if you work in dev branch).
 - Checkout to dev branch and merge dev_yourname to it (using ```git checkout dev``` and ```git merge dev_yourname```).
 - Push ```dev``` to your forked repo on Github.
-- Make a pull request in Github page (**REMEMBER TO CHECK THE BRANCHES IS CORRECT OR NOT**), tell me to review.
+- Make a pull request in Github page (**REMEMBER TO CHECK THE BRANCHES ARE CORRECT OR NOT**), tell me to review.